enspiral/handbook/contributing.md

 ## Handbook Maintainers

-Handbook maintainers will merge contributions within 1-2 days.
+Handbook maintainers aim to merge pull requests within 1-2 days.
 As a general guideline a maintainer does not merge in their own branches or pull requests.
 If they cannot get hold of another maintainer they may merge their own branches.

-Maintainers will not modify an agreement unless the process in the [decisions agreement](http://handbook.enspiral.com/decisions_agreement.html) has been followed.
+To improve communications and understanding, its useful for your proposed changes to reference an [underlying issue](https://github.com/enspiral/improvements/issues) that your changes aim to solve.

+If you want to become a maintainer ask @joshuavial to give to maintainer rights.

 ## Improvements and Disagreements